lfryerdavis/anisohedral/README.md

 You will have to ensure that the header file is downloaded into the same directory as the anisohedral software or modify the makefile appropriately.

-The makefile for the anisohedral software is currently set up for a default C++20 configuration for macOS Sequoia 15.6.
+The makefile for the anisohedral software (located at `src/Makefile`) is currently set up for a default C++20 configuration for macOS Sequoia 15.6.
 It is not configured for any specific IDE.
 If you have a different setup, you may need to make minor changes to the Makefile.

 ## Software Guide
 The simplest set of options is to see the boundaries of all the shapes that are going to be used in the project.